matrix-org/matrix-spec-proposals/proposals/3394-new-auth-rule-that-only-allows-someone-to-post-a-message-in-relation-to-another-message.md

 1. If type is m.room.message:
   1. If the user's power level is higher than the power level for m.room.message events, allow.
   2. Otherwise, check the new power level I want to introduce.
-If it's is higher than the user's power level, reject.
+If it is is higher than the user's power level, reject.
   3. Otherwise, if the event doesn't have a relation, reject.
   4. Otherwise, allow.